jakub-spisak/softrobotics_algorithms/repo_assets/README.md

-This contains assets for the README
+This contains assets for the main/README.md